 After all this, one would think that AIR had a great deal to evaluate before passing judgement on the operational value of the unit: Drawers and drawers of documents to examine, dozens of personnel and several former project managers to interview, and perhaps a score of intelligence consumers to poll.
 But that is not what happened.
 Instead, AIR chose to do only three things:

-- The few remaining viewers were interviewed as a group for perhaps two hours;
+- The few remaining viewers were interviewed for two hours as a group;

 - The project manager was interviewed once; and

 - Six intelligence customers were recruited to provide problems for the remote viewers to be targeted against, the results of which would then be evaluated by the agency submitting the request.
 This operational test took place during an approximately one-year period near the end of STAR GATE’s tenure at DIA—a mere 12 months and six projects balanced against a roughly 240-month history and hundreds of collection projects, all well documented in STAR GATE’s files!

 Regrettably, AIR had made the arbitrary decision at the very beginning not to evaluate any of the historic data predating the adoption of the “STAR GATE” project name.